vpareek2/cuLLM/README.md

 Work in progress Llama 3.1 implementation in pure cuda.

+Finished the tokenizer in cpp.
+It's a GPT-4o (o200k_base) tokenizer.
+LLaMA 3.1 uses a mix of the tiktoken3 (GPT-4o) tokenizer and another one that is not specified for other languages.
+I implemented the GPT-4o tokenizer which is regex + byte pair encoding.
+It is also using the the vocabulary provided by OpenAI for Tiktoken.

 1. Input Embedding Layer
    • Converts input tokens to dense vector representations